bdoolaeghe/cassandra-course1/TPs/TP3/TP3.md

 ReadTimeout: Error from server: code=1200 [Coordinator node timed out waiting for replica nodes' responses] message="Operation timed out - received only 1 responses." info={'received_responses': 1, 'required_responses': 2, 'consistency': 'ALL'}
 ```

-* query the number of temperatures, after downgrading CL to ONE:
+Query the number of temperatures, after downgrading CL to ONE:
 ```
 cqlsh:my_keyspace_rf2> CONSISTENCY ONE
 Consistency level set to ONE.